Hangsolow/github-actions-demo/README.md

-# github-actions-demo
+# Github Actions demo
-a repo for testing a lot of github actions
+A repo for testing Github Actions